 Standing for a non-fungible token, an NFT is simply a unit of data kept on a digital ledger with the help of blockchain technology.
 As a cryptocurrency service, blockchain serves as a system responsible for recording transaction information, which makes it incredibly secure.

-Simply put, NFTs can be compared to certificates of authenticity proving the ownership of crypto art thanks to smart contracts that act as sale agreements.
+With NFTs, you can verify the authenticity of the artwork, as well as prove the ownership of crypto art thanks to smart contracts that act as sale agreements.
 However, where is the place for art in this blockchain scheme, though?

 If you type ‘NFT art meaning’ or ‘NFT art definition’ into Google, you’ll get an endless list of articles explaining the technical intricacy of the system facilitating the work of NFTs.
-The only crucial thing you need to understand is that this buzzy crypto trend doesn’t make art worse or worthless only because it’s hyped up.
+Summing them up, NFT art is a digital artwork that is associated with a non-fungible token that certifies the ownership and authenticity of the digital art piece, distinguishing it from any other copies or replicas.
+Also remember: this buzzy crypto trend doesn’t make art worse or worthless, only because it’s hyped up.

 Types of NFT Art

-The blockchain technology behind NFT art allows digital artists to sell their artworks via online marketplaces for a specific cryptocurrency, be it ETH or MATIC.
+The blockchain technology behind NFT art is a helpful tool for digital artists to sell their artworks via online marketplaces for a specific cryptocurrency, be it ETH or MATIC.

 Since you can mint anything digital to turn it into an NFT, there are a lot of NFT art types you can work with.
 However, for the good of brevity and clarity, let’s limit ourselves to a few of them.